kartikprabhu20/YourEuro/docs/_posts/2019-07-03-PlayStoreEntry.md

   <hr>
   <h1>Features</h1>
-<p>We were able to implement all the essential requirements requested by our client, also added few desirable features to make the app more appealing and user friendly.
-Following are the features achieved in the app based on requirement given by the client:</p>
+<p>We were able to implement all the essential requirements requested by our client, also added few desirable features to make the app more appealing and user friendly. <br>Following are the features achieved in the app based on requirement given by the client:</p>

   <h2>Essential Requirements:</h2>
   <ul>